 How will insurance cover my valuable items?

 First, find out if your current insurance will cover your item.
 To find out, look for the section describing special coverage limits, which will tell you the maximum dollar amount covered by your policy.
 If your items would cost more than this amount to replace, talk to your agent about a special personal property floater or an endorsement.

 Endorsements are additions to your existing homeowner’s insurance policy.
 It may be a bit more expensive, but it will boost your coverage to protect your most valuable possessions.
 To broaden coverage limits, you can also purchase an umbrella insurance policy.

 Endorsements are additions to your existing homeowners insurance policy.
 It may be a little bit more expensive, but it’ll boost your coverage to protect your most valuable possessions.
 Another option would be to purchase an umbrella insurance policy, which has broader coverage limits.

 Endorsements or umbrella policies typically cover high-end jewelry (including engagement rings), artwork, furs, designer clothing, or fine china or cutlery.
 However, there are other items that may require a special annex or endorsement; if your policy has a lower coverage limit for electronics, for example, you may consider adding your laptop to this policy extension.

 Get a Unique Policy for Your Classic Cars

-If your most valuable possession is an antique car, you’ll need yet another form of insurance.
-Classic and antique vehicles are insured for the agreed value, which is generally determined by an appraiser, The Balance explained.
+If your most valuable possession is an antique car, you will need a different form of insurance.
+According to The Balance, classic and antique vehicles are insured for the agreed value, generally determined by an appraiser.
 Keep in mind that the agreed value is much different than the “actual cash value” or the “stated value.”
-These policies have special requirements, including how to store and use the car, and how many miles you can put on it.
+These policies have special ownership requirements, like how to store the car and how many miles you can put on it.